12-Year-Old Kansas Girl Charged With A Felony For Making A Gun Shape With Her Fingers

 A Kansas middle school student was led out of class in handcuffs and charged with a felony after she allegedly formed her fingers into the shape of a gun and pointed at various classmates, The Kansas City Star reports.
 The incident happened in September but has only recently been revealed to the media.

 On September 18, as classes were taking place at Westridge Middle School in Overland Park, in suburban Kansas City, two girls were engaged in conversation.
-One girl allegedly asked a classmate whom she would kill, if she could.
+One girl allegedly asked a classmate who she would kill, if she could.
 The girl, whose age is reported as 12 according to The Kansas City Star and 13 according to NBC News, allegedly shaped her hands and fingers into a shape resembling a gun, and then allegedly pointed it at various classmates.
 She then turned the imaginary weapon on herself.

 That got both girls a trip to the principal’s office.
 There, a school resource officer suggested that the girl who allegedly made the imaginary weapon needed to be arrested, and hauled the girl out of the school in handcuffs.
 She was detained briefly in police custody and then released to a parent.